Kidswatter/Kidsybot/FAQ.md

 ### `AttributeError: module 'discord' has no attribute 'opus'`
 The old version of discord.py (which you get by running `pip install discord.py`) doesn't support voice; only the async branch does.
 You need git to install the async branch, which is why we have you install git.

 ### `You don't have permission to use that command.
+Reason: This command is not whitelisted for your group (Default).`
-Reason: This command is not whitelisted for your group (Default).` Volume is disabled for users other than owner by default.
-You can change the bot's volume locally.
-If you want your users to be able to change the bot's volume edit `permissions.ini` and give default role `volume`
+The command that you are trying to use is not whitelisted for your group.
+Most of the time this comes from `!volume`.
+If you want your users to be able to use different commands, you need to edit `permissions.ini` and add the command to the `CommandWhitelist`

 ### I edited `permissions.ini` and nobody can use commands!!
 You need to make sure you uncommented the line. remove the `;` in front of any line you are using.
 If you edited `GrantToRoles` or `UserList` be sure you added a role ID or a user ID not their names.